Search

 Keeper supports the use of multiple vaults on the same device allowing you to switch between a personal account and business account, for example.

-Alternatively, users can switch between accounts or add an account from the login screen.
-While logged out, tap the email field then select an email address or Add Account to register another account.
+Users can switch between accounts or add an account from the login screen.
+While logged out, tap the email field then select an account email address or tap Add Account to register a new account.
+Any accounts added will be stored in the drop down menu at the Vault Login screen for future use.

 Vault Login Account Switching

-Note: The multi-account switching feature is only available as part of the paid consumer and Business plans.
+The multi-account switching feature is only available as part of the paid Personal and Business Plans.

 2FA Prompting Behavior & Offline Access